Two ID. Buzz's parked in front of a house.

 Businesses are also able to apply for the Workplace Charging Scheme.
 This can dramatically reduce the costs associated with installing chargers at your business’ premises.
 If your business has sufficient off-street parking, you can receive up to £350 off the price of each installation for up to 40 charge points.

 In order to apply, all you need to do is demonstrate a desire to switch to an entirely electric fleet.
-Additionally, you will need to make sure your charging stations are put in by an Office for Low Emission Vehicles (OLEV) approved installer like our partner Pod Point.
+Additionally, you will need to make sure your charging stations are put in by an Office for Low Emission Vehicles (OLEV) approved installer.

 Next steps